-Over 6.7 million people go to see this out of this world attraction each year.
+Over 6.7 million people visit this out-of-this-world attraction each year.

-The canyon which has been carved out by the Colorado River over millions of years is now 277 miles (446km) long, close to 18 miles (29km) wide, and a mile (1.6km) deep.
+The canyon, which the Colorado River has carved out over millions of years, is now 277 miles (446 kilometers) long, close to 18 miles (29 kilometers) wide, and a mile (1.6 kilometers) deep.

-It is truly something you must see when you take your trip to Arizona.
+You must see it when you take your trip to Arizona.

-The Grand Canyon has two sides, the South and North Rim.
-The south receives more visitors and is open all year round.
+The Grand Canyon has two sides, the South and North Rim; the south receives more visitors and is open all year.

-Here you can take guided tours of the canyon, drive up to overlooks that give you stunning views or visit the museum to learn more about the attraction.
+Here you can take guided canyon tours, drive up to overlooks that give you stunning views, or visit the museum to learn more about the attraction.

 The North is where you can access the highest elevations of the Grand Canyon.

-There are various trails you can explore, and you don’t have a pro hiker to do this.
+You can explore various trails, and you don't have a pro hiker to do this.
 There are hiking routes for all skill levels.